sincspecv/udacity-newsdata/README.md

 ##### Download and Install
 __Virtualbox__ ([Download](https://www.virtualbox.org/wiki/Downloads)).
 Install the platform package for your operating system.
 You do not need the extension pack or the SDK

 __Vagrant__ ([Download](https://www.vagrantup.com/downloads.html)).
-Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem. __Windows users:__ The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
-Be sure to allow this.
+Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.

 ##### Download the VM configuration
 You can download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip) This will give you a directory called __FSND-Virtual-Machine__.
 It may be located inside your __Downloads__ folder.